KaseQuark/typicalc-fork/README.md

 After the application has started, you can view your it at http://localhost:8080/ in your browser.
 You can now also attach break points in code for debugging purposes, by clicking next to a line number in any source file.

+### Running tests
+To run the unit tests and checkstyle: `mvn test`.

+To run the integration tests: `mvn integration-test` (note that due to OS platform differences, it is unlikely that you will get a 100% match on the first attempt.)

+## Technical documentation
+Documentation on the application is contained in this file and the Javadocs in each source file.
+A quick description of the UI layer can be found in `src/main/java/view/OVERVIEW.md`.

 ## Fuzzing with [JQF](https://github.com/rohanpadhye/JQF)

 ### [Zest](https://github.com/rohanpadhye/JQF/wiki/Fuzzing-with-Zest)